-There’s no doubt about it, 2021 is the year for staycations.
+There’s no doubt about it, we love our staycations.
 And many of us will be taking our four-legged friend with us as we head off to UK resorts for a much-needed summer break.

 It’s a well-known fact that we Brits love our pets, and we like to involve them in everything – including our holidays.
 In fact, a new study has revealed that a staggering 69% of the UK would rather go on a staycation with their family pet than their other half.